-The Change in Net Position Variance (net income) is \$12.2 million lower than last year's budget due primarily to the increase in operating expenses offset relative to the increase in operating margin and other income.
+The Change in Net Position Variance (net income) is \$12.0 million lower than last year's budget due primarily to the increase in operating expenses relative to the increase in operating margin and offset by higher other income.

 Capital Expenditures are \$11.7 million higher than last year's budget.